luckybeliever/Contoso_100K-sales-analysis/README.md

-# Sales & Discount Analysis Report
+# Sales Analysis of Contoso_100K dataset

 Over the last ten years (2015–2024), our company has sold more and more products every year.
 But at the same time, we’ve been giving bigger and bigger discounts.
 We worry that these discounts and a changing mix of new versus returning customers might be cutting into our profits.